Skip to main contentSkip to footer

 What can you do?

-We want to enable everyone – particularly men and boys – to create an environment that encourages feelings of safety among women and girls on public transport and in our streets.
+We want to enable everyone – particularly men and boys – to create an environment where women and girls feel safe on public transport and in our streets.

 Here’s some advice on what you can do: